knopflerfish/knopflerfish.org/README.md

 ------------------------------

 ###  Prerequisites
-- JDK 6 or later, available from Open JDK, Oracle or elsewhere.
+- JDK 8, available from Open JDK, Oracle or elsewhere.
 - Ant 1.9.1 or later, available from ant.apache.org.
 - openssl, to create and manipulate certificates when using security and the Conditional Permission Admin (CPA) service.
 Test